5 Rules for When to Buy Airline Tickets

-However, deals can and do pop up at other times – and this is especially true for deals sought by international travelers – which bring us to our second tip.
+However, deals can and do pop up at other times!
+This is especially true for deals for international travelers, which bring us to our second tip.

 Sign up for airfare alerts and you’ll receive notifications of airfare price drops in real-time.
 This is important because sale seats are limited and the quicker you learn of a deal, the better your chance of getting it.

 It’s also a good way to find special deals and other unexpected prices that airlines do not advertise.